yabje/scoresaber-wiki/wiki/ranking/criteria/mapping-criteria.md

-# Ranking Criteria
+# Mapping Criteria

-## About the Ranking Criteria
+## About the Mapping Criteria
-The purpose of the ranking criteria is to set an objective standard to follow that ensures that maps put into the rank pool are fair for players.
-The criteria is enforced in a way that does not take into account bias from any mapper, player, or team member.

-The criteria involves two sections: one for rules, and one for guidelines.
+The mapping criteria involves two sections: one for rules, and one for guidelines.
  - Rules are criteria that must be followed for a map to be considered rankable.
  - Guidelines are criteria that should be followed for a map to be considered rankable but can be broken under proper setup or justification.